TickTockBent/TimeTickBase/documentation/Whitepaper.md

 ## Abstract

 TimeTickBase (TTB) introduces a token system that creates a direct relationship between time and token generation through smart contracts.
-By implementing a fixed emission rate of one TTB per second and enabling staking for both individuals or collaborativly through team structures, TTB provides a foundation for the first time-based digital asset systems on the Polygon network.
+By implementing a fixed emission rate of one TTB per second and enabling staking for both individuals or collaboratively through team structures, TTB provides a foundation for the first time-based digital asset systems on the Polygon network.

 ## 1. Introduction